VA Nexus Letters: Why They Matter for Disability Claims

 infographic that shows how much nexus letters cost typically

-What Happens After You Submit a Nexus Letter?
+What Happens After You Submit Your Nexus Letter & Next Steps

 infographic showing the timeline after your nexus letter is submitted